 CIPFA are considering the implications of adopting IFRS 16 Leases.
-This standard was originally expected to be adopted in the Statements of Accounts for 2019/20 but this has been deferred for a year and will not be adopted until 2020/21.
+This standard was originally expected to be adopted in the Statements of Accounts for 2020/21 but this has been deferred as a result of measures to address the demands placed on Local Authorities supporting the nation's response to the Covid-19 pandemic.
+IFRS 16 will not be adopted until 2022/23.